rishi255/rishi255/README.md

 - 🚀 I'm Rishikesh Rachchh
 - 👀 I’m interested in DevOps, Web Development and Machine Learning
 - 🌱 I’m pursuing B.Tech at [VNIT Nagpur](https://vnit.ac.in/) (batch of 2022)
-- 🔭 I’m currently working as a Summer Intern (I developed the website for [Tara Instruments](https://tarainstruments.com)!)
 - 🎸 I love playing the guitar and making music in my free time!
 - 📫 You can reach me at my [LinkedIn profile](https://linkedin.com/rishikesh-rachchh/) or at [my e-mail](mailto:rishikeshrachchh@gmail.com)